j-romchain/MInecraft-Recreation/README.md

 # MInecraft-Recreation
-just me doing my thing in intellij, the base was by an AI!
+just me doing my thing in intellij, the base was by an AI (chat.openai.com)!